 If you have recently had an operation, ALA might interfere with your blood sugar control.
 This can happen during your surgery as well as afterward.
 Surgical patients must stop ALA intake approximately two weeks before elective surgical procedures.

 ALA and Excessive Usage of Alcohol

 If you are a heavy drinker, it is very likely that the level of thiamine (vitamin B-1) in your body is quite low.
-As the lack of this nutrient can worsen nerve damage, it’s best to take alpha lipoic acid along with thiamine supplements to fulfill that requirement.
+As the lack of this nutrient can worsen nerve damage, it’s best to take alpha lipoic acid and thiamine supplements to fulfill that requirement.
 Always check with your doctor first.

 ALA and Thyroid Medication

 If you suffer from over or under-active thyroid, it’s best to avoid ALA usage as it can interfere with thyroid treatments.

 FAQ about Alpha Lipoic Acid